mahmoudparsian/data-warehousing/syllabus/week-04-modeling-join-ranking-algorithms/week_04_normalization/Introduction_to_1NF_2NF_3NF.md

 4. **Order Independence**: The order of rows and columns does not affect the data's meaning.

+		In simpler terms:
-In simpler terms, 1NF ensures that the table is "flat" and does not contain any nested or repeating structures.
+				1NF ensures that the table is "flat" and does not contain any nested or repeating structures.

+		 First Normal Form (1NF):
+				A table is in 1NF if each cell contains only a single value.
+In  other  words, there are no repeating groups or arrays within a single row.

 ---